owstack/ecies/docs/index.md

 # ECIES
-Btccore implements [Elliptic Curve Integrated Encryption Scheme (ECIES)](http://en.wikipedia.org/wiki/Integrated_Encryption_Scheme), which is a public key encryption system that performs bulk encryption on data using a symmetric cipher and a random key.
+Implements [Elliptic Curve Integrated Encryption Scheme (ECIES)](http://en.wikipedia.org/wiki/Integrated_Encryption_Scheme), which is a public key encryption system that performs bulk encryption on data using a symmetric cipher and a random key.

-For more information refer to the [btccore-ecies](https://github.com/owstack/btccore-ecies) github repo.
+For more information refer to the [btc-ecies](https://github.com/owstack/btc-ecies) github repo.

 ## Installation
 ECIES is implemented as a separate module and you must add it to your dependencies: